 Scotland’s biggest city is locked in a centuries-old ‘frenemies’ relationship with Edinburgh as the ‘Weegies’ and ‘Edinburgers’ debate where deserves the crown of the best city in Scotland.
 While it might lack the jaw-dropping beauty of Edinburgh, Glasgow is lively and contemporary, proud of its industrial history and cultural delights.

 The one thing Glasgow definitely does better is a night out.
-The live music scene is legendary and enjoying chats with the friendly locals is one of the things to do in Scotland to give you a real sense of the country.
+The live music scene is legendary, and enjoying chats with the friendly locals is one of the things to do in Scotland to give you a real sense of the country.

 One thing Scotland does better than anywhere else is castles, and Stirling Castle is no exception.
-It makes an impression from the moment you see it towering about the city.
-The 12th century fortification contains a Great Hall, a chapel, baileys and the royal palace – you can quite easily spend a day exploring it all.
+It makes an impression from the moment you see it towering above the surrounding landscapes.
+It is no wonder that is is one of Scotland’s grandest castles, the imposing position, the impressive architecture, the intriguing history — you’ll find it all here.

 Then stand on the walls and look out over the surrounding countryside, imagining yourself centuries ago on the lookout for approaching troops.
 Stirling Castle doesn’t just look formidable as well, like many castles constructed with a nostalgia for the past, Stirling has been the site for many important battles in Scottish history.